catenax-ng/tx-item-relationship-service/docs/arc42.md

 ### RecursiveJobHandler

-The **RecursiveJobHandler** component provide the logic to build jobs with recursive logic to retrieve items over the complete C-X network and assembles the partial results into a single item graph result.
+The **RecursiveJobHandler** component provide the logic to build jobs recursively to retrieve items over the complete C-X network and assembles the partial results into a single item graph result.

 #### Component diagram